MystenLabs/walrus-docs/docs/walrus-sites/overview.md

 As mentioned before, we provide two types of portals to browse Walrus Sites:

-- The server-side Portal, which is a server that resolves a Walrus Site, returning it to the browser.
-The server-side Portal is hosted at <https://blob.store>.
+- The server-side portal, which is a server that resolves a Walrus Site, returning it to the browser.
+The server-side portal is hosted at <https://blob.store>.
-- The service worker Portal, which is a service worker that is installed in the browser and resolves a Walrus Site.
-The service worker Portal is hosted at <https://walrus.site>.
+- The service-worker portal, which is a service worker that is installed in the browser and resolves a Walrus Site.
+The service-worker portal is hosted at <https://walrus.site>.

-We now describe the resolution process of a Walrus Site in the browser using the service-worker Portal as an example.
+We now describe the resolution process of a Walrus Site in the browser using the service-worker portal as an example.

 ### The end-to-end resolution of a Walrus Site